24jmwangi/KwanzaTukule/README.md

 📄 [GitHub Actions Workflow](.github/workflows/colab_run.yml)

-The workflow runs every 5 hours and executes the steps defined in the notebook.
+The workflow runs every 5 hours and executes the notebook

 ---

-## Installation
+## Installation (running locally) - (Recommended- run in google colab or using actions)

 To set up this project locally, follow these steps: